ECAT Pre Engineering MCQ Test With Answer for English Chapter 8 (Comprehension)

 As a result of its success, the mural program created by Jane Golden has now become the nation’s largest public art program and a model for to troubled youth.

-As used in paragraph 1, the phrase “with the exception Rome” means that
+As used in paragraph 1, the phrase “it is said” suggests that the author is

 Question # 10